rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 ***TEST STEPS:***

 **GEN1 Behavior Testing Steps**
-1. Perform read or write operation on Gen1 with different roles
+1. Perform read or write operation on Gen1 with different roles via Java SDK
     *	Step1: Connect ADLS gen1 with service principal (SPN)
-    *	Step2 : Perform read or write operation on Gen1 file  with connected SPN as owner  of  the file
+    *	Step2 : Perform read or write operation on Gen1 file  with connected SPN as owner  of  the file and see the relation of RBAC roles and access control in Gen2
-2. Test the same for superuser, other users
+2. Repeat above steps for superuser, other users

 **GEN2 Behavior Testing Steps**
-1. Perform read or write operation on Gen2 with different roles
+1. Perform read or write operation on Gen2 with different roles via Java SDK
      *	Step1: Connect ADLS gen2 with service principal (SPN)
-     *	Step2: : Perform read or write operation on Gen2 file with connected SPN as owner of  the file
+     *	Step2: : Perform read or write operation on Gen2 file with connected SPN as owner of  the file and see the relation of RBAC roles and access control in Gen2
-2. Test the same for superuser, other users
+2. Repeat above steps for superuser, other users

 ## 4. STORE DEFAULT PERMISSION ##